 The KL2 Mentored Career Development Program has three major parts: a mentored research component, a didactic component and a mentoring component.
 Together, these components enable you to acquire and refine a set of core competencies.

-As final confirmation that you've mastered these competencies, you're required to prepare and submit a grant application (R01 or equivalent) to a peer-reviewed funding agency.
+As final confirmation that you have mastered these competencies, you are required to prepare and submit a grant application (independent K or R01 or equivalent) to a peer-reviewed funding agency.
 The research you conduct as a KL2 scholar provides the basis for this grant application.

-Core competencies as defined by the National Institutes of Health are:
+The following core competencies as defined by the National Institutes of Health (NIH) and the Center for Clinical and Translational Science (CCaTS) are:

 - Knowledge within your chosen field of research